whatsupcoders/Flutter-Interview-Questions/README.md

 * How does Dart AOT works?
 * Difference between var and dynamic type in Dart?
 * Difference in between 'const' and 'final' keyword in Dart?
-* what is a Null-aware Operator?
+* What is a Null-aware Operator?
 * List Flutter's build modes?
 * What is an Isolate?
 * Views on LayoutBuilder?